Understanding Telogen Effluvium and Its Relationship to Menopause

 Most cases of Telogen Effluvium resolve themselves when the underlying cause of the shock is resolved.
 For example, if the cause of the shock is menopause, then the hair should grow back naturally once menopause comes to an end.
 However, in some cases, medications or dietary supplements may be prescribed to help with the recovery process.

-See also finasteride for hair loss
+See also hair loss treatment for women

 Conclusion